jcomp-03/README-generator/README.md

   undefined

   ## Questions?
   I enjoy hearing back about my work.
-You can reach me at jcomp_03@yahoo.com.
+You can reach me at j.
-  Alternatively, contact me on my GitHub page <a href="https://github.com/jcomp-03">here</a>.
+  Alternatively, contact me on my GitHub page <a href="https://github.com/j">here</a>.